Hiring a Software Developer In-House vs. Outsourcing: Making the Right Choice for Your Organization

 Reliability: Software development firms routinely deliver custom software.
 They will have both the processes and the staff in place to complete the entire project.
 They can reliably manage, design, develop, and test your software project along with developing it.
 Because of this, there is less risk.

-Quality: Software development firms follow set processes for developing software.
-These processes allow for the company to repeatedly deliver quality software for all of their clients.
+Quality: Outsourcing vs. hiring in-house could help your team establish better processes for developing software.
+These processes allow for the company to repeatedly deliver quality software in shorter time frames for all of their clients.

 Each step in the process allows the next step to be more efficient.
-Ultimately, it enables your original idea to be transformed into real working software at the end of the project.
+Ultimately, it enables your original idea to be transformed into real working software at the end of corporate software development.
 Steps will most likely include discovery, requirements gathering, design, screen mockups, project planning, development, and testing.

 Business Continuity: As multiple people will be working on your project, the knowledge of your business and application is shared across multiple people.
 Most professional software companies also insist on documenting requirements and design with drawings and specifications.